Amon-10/doc-pipeline/README.md

 Identity is only ever taken from the verified JWT (`req.userId`, set by the `requireAuth` middleware), never from request body fields a client could freely type in — this was a deliberate change from an earlier version of the project where the upload route accepted a free-text `email` field with no verification behind it at all.

+### Rate limiting

+`/upload` is limited per authenticated user (5 requests per 15 minutes), keyed on `userId` rather than IP where identity is available — multiple legitimate users can share an IP (offices, NAT), but each user's own OpenAI-cost-generating activity should be capped individually. `/register` and `/login` are limited per IP (10 attempts per 15 minutes), since no verified identity exists yet at that point in the flow.

+Separately, the `summarize` worker caps itself to 5 OpenAI calls per second via BullMQ's built-in job limiter, independent of its `concurrency: 5` setting — concurrency controls how many jobs run *simultaneously*, while the limiter controls how many *start* within a time window, which more directly matches how OpenAI's own account-level rate limits are actually enforced.

 ### Why separate queues per job type

 Early in development, all five workers listened on a single shared queue and filtered jobs by name inside each worker (`if (job.name !== 'extract') return`).
 This created a real, hard-to-spot bug: BullMQ workers sharing one queue name become **competing consumers** — any job can be picked up by any worker instance, regardless of whether that worker is built to handle it.
 A job named `"extract"` could just as easily be grabbed by the `summarize` worker, whose guard clause would silently `return` without doing any work, and BullMQ would still mark the job `completed`.